 Finally, the Omada team will match you into a peer group, pair you with a health coach, and ship you a special Welcome Kit before your group kicks off!

 You can sign up for Omada as an individual or through certain health plans or employers.
-If you are signing up as an individual, please view pricing by visiting app.omadahealth.com/signup.
+If you are signing up as an individual, you can fill out an application and view pricing by visiting go.omadahealth.com/selfpay.

 If you are signing up through your employer or health plan, your pricing may vary or may be fully covered.
 To find out, visit the unique Omada URL for your specific employer or plan.
 If you're not sure of your URL, contact your HR or member services department, or contact Omada by email at firstname.lastname@example.org or by phone at 1 (888) 409-8687.